-Opacic says OCSA takes pains to close financial gaps.
-He points to free classes the school offers to kids interested in the arts — and to the school’s ballet folklórico conservatory, which was created in an effort to connect with the local arts community.
-There was even an admissions preference given to Santa Ana students (“if there are two students of equal talent, and one of them resides in Santa Ana, that student is accepted”).
+Opacic said OCSA takes pains to close financial gaps.
+Parents and students who couldn't donate the full amount told KPCC/LAist they were still able to attend.
+Opacic also points to free after-school offerings for neighborhood kids interested in the arts — and to the school's ballet folklórico conservatory, which was created in an effort to connect with the local arts community.
+There was even an admissions preference given to Santa Ana students ("if there are two students of equal talent, and one of them resides in Santa Ana, that student is accepted").

 * NOTE: The figure for Santa Ana Unified School District covers schools grades K-12, excluding OCSA.